 (1) Strike the phrase “District of Columbia Public Schools” and insert the phrase “Department of Employment Services” in its place.

-(2) Strike the phrase “, subject to appropriations by Congress”.
+(2) Strike the phrase “education program, subject to appropriations by Congress” and insert the phrase “education programs” in its place.

 SUBTITLE F. SCHOLARSHIP AND TUITION ASSISTANCE PAYMENTS